rashmirrajashekara/docs/product-guides/Foundational & Workload Security.md

 ### Deploy Intel® SecL Custom Controller
 ------------------------------------------

-    #Install skopeo to load docker image for controller and scheduler from archive
+    #Install skopeo to load container image for controller and scheduler from archive
     dnf install -y skopeo

 1. Copy `isecl-k8s-extensions-*.tar.gz` to Kubernetes Control plane machine and extract the contents